About Andy Pilgrim

 The foundation has released numerous educational videos over the last 6 years, the latest, released in November 2020, is called Vehicle Driver Aid Technology Today.
-Other productions include; The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 4 public service announcements.
+Other productions include; The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 5 public service announcements.
 Thousands of driver education teachers are using Andy’s videos in their classrooms.
 Numerous parents and grandparents are also using the videos to help their families be safer.
-All foundation education materials can be viewed on the foundation website.
+All foundation education materials can be viewed on this website.

 The majority of parents need to understand; they are and always will be, the biggest influence on how their children drive.
 From the moment a child safety seat is turned around to face front, children learn driving habits and behaviors from watching parents drive.